Will Magnus: Powers and abilities

 Normally, Will Magnus had no special abilities aside from his great intellect.
 His vast intelligence was responsible for the creation of the Metal Men, along with various other robots.

 As Veridium, Magnus can manipulate heat and energy.

 Other versions

-An alternate universe variant of Will Magnus, with elements of Bolivar Trask, appears in the Amalgam Comics one-shot Magneto & the Magnetic Men.
+An alternate universe version of Will Magnus, with elements of Bolivar Trask, appears in the Amalgam Comics one-shot Magneto & the Magnetic Men.